nebulaeonline/Isaac64cs/README.md

 a new RNG from a UInt64 number, (2) from a UInt64 array, and (3) from a byte array containing up to 2048 bytes.

+There are RandN() & RangedRandN() methods for 64/32/16/8 bit unsigned integers.
+The RandN() methods can tax a Max argument (of the same type), while the RangedRandN() methods take a Min and a Max and will return a number between those specified.

+There is a Shuffle() method that will mix & rotate the data and fill back up the RNG.
+It does it after every 256 64-bit numbers (that's the capacity), but if you have a need to do it more frequently the option is there.

+You can also Reseed() the RNG from ground zero at any time, and the Reseed() method comes in the same varieties as the constructors.

+I have not gone hog wild with managing the rng data.
+If you pull a smaller data type than 64-bits (8 bytes), the remaining pieces are banked and saved until you call that data type again.
+This is just a first go at getting a conforming implementation working so I can move on to what I was really trying to do.

 This code is not as optimized and featureful as it could be, but it is at least correct (unless there are some edge cases).
 So many repos have flat-out wrong implementations, and I'm not sure if it's intentional, or just people getting